 Verifying that conda is installed#

-To verify that conda is installed, in your terminal window or an Anaconda Prompt, run:
+To verify that conda is installed, in your terminal window, run:

 Conda responds with the version number that you have installed,